AbeelLab/cs4255/bwa-doc.md

 # Some useful notes  #
 ## BWA
+To find inexact matches of string W (ends with A/C/G/T) in reference X (ends with $) the following steps need to be taken:

-For implementing BWA aligner following steps need to be taken 1- Calculate BWT string for reference string X
+1- Calculate BWT string for reference string X

-*Note: You can use the BWT implementation for excercise 33* 2- Calculate array C(.) and O(.,.) from B
+*Note: You can use the BWT implementation for excercise 33*

-*Note:*
+2- Calculate array C(.) and O(.,.) from B

+*Note: C(a) is the number of symbols in X[0, n-2] that are lexicographically smaller than a and O(a,i) is the number of occurance of a in B[0,i]*

-3- Calculate BWT string B' for the reverse reference 4- Calculate array O'(.,.) from B'
+3- Calculate BWT string B' for the reverse reference

+4- Calculate array O'(.,.) from B'

-You can then calculate inexact matches of string W with the referece X with no more than z differences (missmatches or gaps) by Following this algorithm.
+You can then calculate inexact matches of string W with referece X with no more than z differences (missmatches or gaps) by Following this algorithm.

 ![Algorithm](https://i.imgur.com/Z3S3cms.png)